-One of the largest fraternities on the Texas Tech campus, Phi Gamma Delta, is now suspended.
+One of the largest fraternities on the Texas Tech campus, Phi Gamma Delta, has been disciplined.
 It comes after a photograph of a partially nude female Texas Tech student was taken by a man who pledged the fraternity in the fall of 2013.

 The University's disciplinary committee issued the suspension.
 Right now Phi Gamma Delta is under a recruitment ban, meaning they can't accept new members this school year.

 It's a big financial hit to the chapter, which gets an estimated $1,500 for each person accepted into the fraternity, a minimum of 35 men per year.